procount/pinn/README_PINN.md

  - <b>Language Selection</b>: Allows you to select the language used for text display.
  - <b>Keyboard Layout Selection</b>: Allows you to select the keyboard layout to be used.
  - <b>Display Mode Selection</b>: By default, PINN will output over HDMI at your display's preferred resolution, even if no HDMI display is connected.
 If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode (1), HDMI safe mode (2), composite PAL mode (3), or composite NTSC mode (4), respectively.
+ - <b>Font size</b>: Some rudimentary adjustment of the font size can be made using the +/- keys.
+(This can cause text to overflow, but this will be addressed in a later version).
  - <b>Background colour</b>: To change the background colour for the screen and most windows, add `background=r,g,b` to recovery.cmdline, where 0,0,0 is black and 255,255,255 is white.
  - <b>style</b>: The style of the windows display can be modified  by adding `style=motif/windows/platinum` to recovery.cmdline
  - <b>Wallpaper</b>: The background wallpaper of PINN can be changed by adding your own `wallpaper.jpg` or `wallpaper.png` file to PINN's recovery partition.